The Clean Vehicle Rebate & Credit: The Updated EV Incentive that Has a Hidden Catch

 These days, everyone is feeling the pinch of inflation.
 In response, the government recently passed the Inflation Reduction Act.
-Among other changes, it modified the existing Qualified Plug-in Electric Drive Motor Vehicle Credit.
+Among other changes, it modified the existing Qualified Plug-in Electric Drive Motor Vehicle Rebate and Credit.

-Now known as the Clean Vehicle Credit, it provides between $2,500 to $7,500 toward the purchase of qualified EVs.
+Now known as the Clean Vehicle Rebate and Credit, it provides between $2,500 to $7,500 toward the purchase of qualified EVs.
 While the credit may seem like a simple way to encourage the use of EVs, it’s actually working to accomplish a few different goals.

 An external source of energy to recharge the battery,